1535k/1535k/README.md

 Tony Stark (Iron Man)

-### Now that you have some examples, I'll explain why they are <i> the </i> best characters:
+### Now that you have some examples, I'll explain why they are the best characters:

 Morally gray characters are appealing because they represent most real people.
 It makes the character seem more realistic and sketched-out instead of a hero whose only personality trait is to save civilians and put the bad guys in jail.
 Don't you find yourself frustrated when a hero continuously fights the same villain and defeats them, yet they can't seem to finish them off?
 Not only that, but those types of characters are just like perfect angels.
-On the other hand, a character that seems pure evil is also disgusting.
+Characters that seem to be completely good or completely evil are boring!
+They are 2d.
+Well-made characters who have more than one side to them are entertaining.
+It makes you want to know more about them.

+Say that a character makes a decision that you can't wrap your head around. <i> "Aren't they kind of evil, though?
+Why did they help that kid?" </i> Doesn't it make you want to know more about them?
+It makes them unpredictable, makes you sit at the edge of your seat to see what they do next.
+Not to mention, they basically represent reality.
+It's easy to connect and sympathize with them more than it is to sympathize with someone like Superman.